ForgeRock/forgeops/sample-platform/README.md

     minikube ssh "sudo ip link set docker0 promisc on"

+You now need to choose which type of interaction you want to use between AM and IG.
+If you want to use AM's SSO tokens (iPlanetDirectoryPro cookies), then build this version of IG:

+    docker build -t ig:fullstack igIPDP

+If you want to be an OpenID Connect / OAuth2 client, then build this version of IG:

+    docker build -t ig:fullstack igOIDC

-Build the Docker images and add the kubernetes resources for this sample:
+Build the remaining Docker images and add the kubernetes resources for this sample.

     docker build -t dj:fullstack dj
     docker build -t am:fullstack am
     docker build -t amster:fullstack amster
-    docker build -t ig:fullstack ig
     docker build -t idm:fullstack idm

     kubectl create namespace sample